-In accordance with the Agreement, for 2016-2017 the Cove Point Natural Heritage Trust consisted of seven Trustees and the Executive Director.
+In accordance with the Agreement, for 2018-2019 the Cove Point Natural Heritage Trust consisted of seven Trustees and the Business Manager.
 Trustees from Dominion Cove Point LNG LP were Paul Dickson and Mike Gardner.
 Trustees from Maryland Conservation Council (MCC) were Karen Meadow and Millie Kriemelmeyer.
 Trustees from Sierra Club Maryland Chapter were Lila West and Becky Hunter.
 Mike Rudy was the trustee elected by the organizational trustees to represent the community.
-Executive Director (Business Manager as of January 1) was Bob Boxwell.
+Business Manager was Bob Boxwell.

-Information from Dominionís Trustees has kept the Trustees advised as to the expansion project.
-With on-going construction at the plant, meetings for 2016-2017 have been held at the Trust offices or at the Patuxent Business Park in Lusby.
+Information from Dominionís Trustees has kept the Trustees advised as to the completion of the expansion project.
+Meetings for 2018-2019 have been held at the Trust offices or at the Patuxent Business Park in Lusby.

 The Trust continues to fund the Ruth Mathes Scholarship Fund.
-The College of Southern Maryland, Morgan State University, St. Maryís College of Maryland and the University of Maryland Center for Environmental Science each awarded scholarships for the year and received a check for $2,500 for this calendar year.
+The College of Southern Maryland, Morgan State University, St. Maryís College of Maryland and the University of Maryland Center for Environmental Science are the benefactors.
 The board set aside the Dominion gift of $250,000 in our account at Bernsteinís to serve as the Ruth Mathes Fund Scholarship Endowment.
-Additional funds were provided for $5,000 for St. Maryís College and $2,500 for the College of Southern Maryland.
+The board agreed to award a $2,500 toward Aimee Beardmore to continue her educational efforts at Towson State University.

-The Trustís investments remained with Bernstein.
+The Trustís investments remained with Bernstein Wealth Management.
 The annual audit was performed by Askey, Askey and Associates, CPA, LLC.
 Financial documents are available for review upon request.

 An office was maintained at the Hellen Creek Forest and Wildlife Preserve (HCFWP) located at 11785 Clifton Drive in Lusby, Maryland.

-TThe HCFWP and house were maintained by the Executive Director.
+The HCFWP and house were maintained by the Business Manager.

 The Webster Street Marsh Preserve continued to revert to marsh.

-The following reports for 2016-2017 were submitted by the Executive Director:
+The following reports for 2018-2019 were submitted by the Business Manager:

-- Communications with TNC and Calvert County Department of Planning concerning transfer of ownership of the Hemlock Preserve to the Trust.
+- Communications with TNC, MET, PLTL, and the United States Navy (REPI) concerning transfer of ownership of the Hemlock Preserve to the Trust.

 - Maintained a web site and Facebook account.

-- Participated in the Sustainable Calvert Network (SCN) group to promote land preservation in the county.
+- Signed onto a letter with the Sustainable Calvert Network (SCN) group to promote return of funding for land preservation in the county.

-- Staff attended the Calvert Nature Society (CNS), PTLT, and American Chestnut Land Trust (ACLT) annual meetings.
+- Staff attended meetings of the Calvert Nature Society (CNS) and Patuxent Tidewater Land Trust (PTLT).

-- Staff attended meetings on Rural Legacy and county land preservation strategy with the State.
+- Staff attended committee meetings on Rural Legacy and county land preservation strategy with the State.

 - Provided information to TNC, Calvert County, and PTLT concerning the Hemlock Preserve acquisition.